ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/index.md

   - title: BYOF - Bring Your Own Fetch
     details: Don't want to polyfill fetch in Node versions < 18?
 Includes an option to bypass fetching and get back a fully built VPIC URL ready to use how you want.
   - title: Tree Shaking
     details: Bundled with Vite library mode.
-Only import what you need, and keep your bundle size small.
+Only import what you need, and keep your app size small.
 Plays nice with bundlers like Webpack and Rollup.
   - title: Lightweight
     details: Small package size with no polyfills or dependencies in the final package bundle.
-Under 4kb minified and gzipped.
+Only 3 kB minified and gzipped.
   - title: Fully documented
     details: Get started quickly with the included examples.
 Includes full documentation for all methods and properties.
   - title: Error Handling